jdevfullstack-tutorials/learn-to-code/README.md

 And since I
-did not have any idea that these things were just being developed, I just said to myself, computers are really great for they (the computers alone) can create a bunch of great games.
+did not have any idea that these things were just being developed by a programmer, I just said to myself, computers are really great for they (the computers alone) can create a bunch of great games.
 And to my surprise, that was false.

 ## My First Computer Exposure